dollarshaveclub/stickybits/README.md

 -  it does not have the _jumpiness_ that plugins that are built around `position: fixed` have because it tries to support `position: sticky` first.
 -  in its simplest use case, a `scroll` event listener will not be used if `position: sticky` is supported.
 -  it is super simple & lightweight
+-  it provides a [wiki](https://github.com/dollarshaveclub/stickybits/wiki) that digs deeply into fundementals of `position: sticky` and `position: fixed` and it works with them.

 <hr />
   <p align="center">